- Search The Registry

-Also during this time, Fuller hosted a 15 minute musical show on NBC and went on to become a musical director and special materials writer: Musical Miniatures, Young Broadway, TV Screen Magazine, and Jerry Lester Show, among others.
-Also he won on the Arthur Godfrey Talent Scouts show.
+Also during this time, Fuller hosted a 15-minute musical show on NBC and became a musical director and special materials writer: Musical Miniatures, Young Broadway, TV Screen Magazine, and Jerry Lester Show, among others.
+Also, he won on the Arthur Godfrey Talent Scouts show.
 Lorenzo Fuller's show, Van and the Genie, on WPIX in NYC, broke racial barriers: it was the first show in the nation where a Black man starred opposite a white woman.
-Van and the Genie was so successful that its sponsor’s product, Scotty Pops Lollipops, was soon outstripped by demand as 3,300 new distributorships came on board.
+Van and the Genie were so successful that its sponsor’s product, Scotty Pops Lollipops, was soon outstripped by demand as 3,300 new distributorships came on board.

-Also Fuller played for the troupe as they performed in the embassies for the many diplomatic events they attended.
-He performed with such greats as Leontyne Price and William Warfield in this folk opera the first opera in the world with Blacks as its chief subjects.
+Also, Fuller played for the troupe as they performed in the embassies for the many diplomatic events they attended.
+He performed with such greats as Leontyne Price and William Warfield in this folk opera, the first opera in the world with Blacks as its chief subjects.
 Since 1990, Fuller lived anonymously by personal choice.
-He would play the piano on weekends at a retirement home near Loncoln Center in New York City.
-Lorenzo Fuller died on January 8, 2011 in New York City.
+He would play the piano on weekends at a retirement home near Lincoln Center in New York City.
+Lorenzo Fuller died on January 8, 2011, in New York City.